 Visual confirmation.
 Total conformance (5 points): MSDS are available for all chemicals (e.g., pest control, cleaning, maintenance (especially those used on line) and sanitizing chemicals, etc.) used in the facility.
-When purchasing or selecting cleaning and maintenance materials that come into direct contact with food contact surfaces, facility purchases or select materials that are appropriate for their intended use.
-Choose a sample of at least three chemicals while on the facility tour to check against MSDS file.
+When purchasing or selecting cleaning and maintenance materials that come into direct contact with product (including materials used on food contact surfaces), facility purchases or selects materials that are appropriate for their intended use.
+Choose a sample of at least three chemicals while on the plant tour to check against MSDS file.
 MSDS are accessible at all times and are stored in the appropriate departments.
 The filing system is organized, for quick access to information.
 Computer records (e.g., MSDS stored on memory stick, CD or computer) are allowed if auditee can demonstrate they are readily accessible to employees.
-Only MSDS for products which are used at the facility should be included in the "active" file.
-Ideally, have copies of regulatory approvals (where available) on file for cleaners and chemicals that are used on items that come in direct contact with food contact surfaces.
+Only MSDS for products which are used at the plant should be included in the "active" file.
+Ideally, have copies of regulatory approvals (where available) on file for cleaners and chemicals that are used on items that come in direct contact with product.